Detailed Explanation of Component Decorator Identifiers

 reverseboolean : boolean;

-// Allow null values
+// Allow null value

 @property({ type: String, nullable: true })